Christmas Closure: please note the FPRA office will close at midday on Friday 20th December and will re open at 9.30am on Monday 6th January 2014.

 So if you … are a leaseholder in a block of flats, have problems with your freeholder, need to form a residents’ association, part-own the freehold and/ or manage your own block, the FPRA can help.

-* ‘Flat Management Company’ is a description recently adopted by Companies House
+* ‘Flat Management Company’ is a Companies House term.

 Email – firstname.lastname@example.org